 As a parent of 7 children, I saw what the wrong kinds of TV shows could do to my children’s behavior from fine to frenetic in a matter of minutes.
 I needed to watch with them, to see it from their eyes.
 If a program’s ‘excitement’ caused emotional distress we would have to discuss it so they could process their feelings before they could be calm again.
 Many times I would wonder why I ever let them watch the program in the first place.
 And choose something else the next time.

 My aim is to use media’s powerful instructional ability to teach valuable lessons while protecting a child’s vulnerable heart and mind from harm.
+That’s why I’ve created an art textbook for kids, to develop their brains and hearts through hands-on activities.

 Do you agree this is important?
 Please give us a 5-star rating on Great Non Profits to share your thoughts on what we are doing.